zebscripts/AFK-Daily/README.md

 ## Troubleshooting
 If you're having trouble running this script, feel free to send me a message on [Discord](http://discordapp.com/users/241655863616471041)(Zebiano#2989).
 I'll try my best to help you.

+**The script does not auto-update to the latest version**

+You can easily update the script yourself by typing `git pull` in the terminal.
+If it still doesn't work, then I recommend deleting every file besides `config.sh` and running `git pull https://github.com/zebscripts/AFK-Daily`.

 **`hexdump: not found`**